spakai/cicd_gitea/README.md

 # cicd_gitea
-A simple example of CI/CD using Gitea
+A simple example of CI/CD using Github Actions